 While breed can tell you a lot, it can't tell you everything, and there are many misconceptions and misinformation about dog breeds that lead to people getting a pet that doesn't suit them as human beings.

-People with dog allergies, for example, often seek out hypoallergenic dogs, but in reality, there is never any guarantee that pet parents will truly be non-shedding or hypoallergenic.
+People with dog allergies, for example, often seek out hypoallergenic dogs, but there is never any guarantee that pets will truly be non-shedding or hypoallergenic.
 Getting a pet or dog home and finding out you are severely allergic to it means that you likely can't keep that pet.

 2. One-On-One Time